mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 1. Highlight past successes: Cross link to promote traffic
 2. Links tell a story: Links should indicate the content they lead to without clicking, avoid "read this blog post" and instead "learn more about the incident response alpha program"
 3. Actionable (e.g., taking steps 1-3, including links)
-4. Short and crisp overall
+4. Clear, concise and consistent throughout

 ## Screenshot Guidelines